patternfly/patternfly-org/packages/theme-patternfly-org/pages/global-css-variables.md

 - A `modifier` is something like `sm` or `lg`.
 - A `state` is something like `hover` or `expanded`.

-Examples:
+Example:
-- Note global variables are scoped to `:root`
+- Note: global variables are scoped to `:root`
   ```css
   :root {
     /* Default & hovered link colors */